 It has been said that we learn more from failure than from success.
 One of the first pieces of furniture I made was a coffee table with rails tenoned into the legs.
 I didn’t know that the tenons were too large in proportion to the size of the legs until several years after the table was finished.

-On the way to the bathroom one night, I accidentally kicked one leg.
+On the way to the bathroom one night, I accidently kicked one leg.
 The wood surrounding the tenon gave way, and the leg went flying.
 Up to that point, my work was successful; yet in an instant, a nice table was reduced to kindling.
 This was a joint-design lesson learned the hard way.